marco-willi/camera-trap-data-pipeline/docs/zooniverse_exports.md

 We refer to an identification/answer by a volunteer as an annotation.

-To extract the classification data use the following code:
+To donwload the classification data from Zooniverse use the following code:
 ```
 python3 -m zooniverse_exports.get_zooniverse_export \
 --password_file ~/keys/passwords.ini \